top of page

 NURSING HOME COORDINATORS

 Father regularly visits the elderly and celebrates Mass at local nursing homes neighboring our parish.
-Nursing Home Coordinators assist with the preparation for Father's visits and maintains regular communication with contacts regarding special needs of those who live in nursing or assisted living facilities.
+Nursing Home Coordinators serve as a liaison between the parish and local nursing homes, assist with the preparation for Father's visits, and maintain regular communication with contacts regarding special needs of those who live in nursing or assisted living facilities.
 Nursing Home Coordinators meet, as needed, to provide assistance.
 Coordinators are the primary contact for individuals, families, and staff when spiritual needs arise.

 Get involved!
 Offer your time as a coordinator between the priest of St. Monica and a particular nursing home neighboring our parish.
 Consider visiting members of the St. Monica family who are in nursing homes or assisted living facilities.
 Call the parish office at 574.255.2247 to discuss the possibility of joining the Nursing Home Coordinator team.